 Acne spots

 Acne is a prevalent skin issue, particularly in adolescents and young adults.
-It can present itself in two forms: blackheads and whiteheads, which are the result of clogged pores, or more severe spots, such as tender papules and pus-filled pustules, typically caused by hormonal changes or stress.
+It can present in two forms: blackheads and whiteheads, which result from clogged pores, or more severe spots, such as tender papules and pus-filled pustules, typically caused by hormonal changes or stress.
 The latter is significantly more challenging to manage, as it is an inflammatory response of the immune system.

 Therefore, to effectively address acne, it is essential to focus on its underlying causes.
 Getting rid of blackheads and whiteheads can be a time-consuming process, but it’s generally pretty straightforward.
 For instance, using salicylic acid serums and exfoliating regularly will go a long way.